tullyelly/tullyelly.com/README.md

 ## ♻️ Hydration

-See [docs/hydration.md](docs/hydration.md) for how server-rendered data stays in sync with client hydration.
+See [docs/hydration.md](docs/hydration.md) and [docs/hydration-contract.md](docs/hydration-contract.md) for how server-rendered data stays in sync with client hydration.

 ---